Low Carb Instant Pot Buttered Cabbage is a super easy and delicious cabbage side dish. Fork tender cabbage cooks up quickly in the pressure cooker.

 - Cabbage shrinks – rough chop cabbage.

 - Choose seasonings to match your dinner theme.
+Suggestions are in the notes section below.

 - Add more butter to serving plate and let it melt on top.